 “When I first started coming to the Highlands I connected with a guy called Rob Ellen – he’s like a cross between Merlin and Arthur Daly – he’s an agent who’s always been skint [Rob also helped found the Belladrum Festival] and he’s the guy who took Julian Cope around all the Neolithic sites.
 He was probably the only guy who would really listen to me.
 We’d play little islands; it was like ‘we just played to ten people last night but there was a seal sanctuary on the side of the house’.
 To me it was like being reborn as a troubadour.

 “I met Gypsy Dave Smith in the mid-80s – great blues player – and I went under an apprenticeship with him.
-My wife and my manager said ‘who’s this guy?
-He’s a tramp, he’s no good to us’.
-He may have been no good to them but we connected.
+We connected.
 Gladsome, Humour & Blue has Gypsy Dave all over it and we got reborn together; it was like getting back to the 60s so he attracted me to the Highlands as well.”

 Martin doesn’t have a studio at home, at least not as such, but his kitchen seems littered with equipment and he’s happy to record people for free as well as making his own records.
 He does travel but it’s easier for him to fly from Inverness to play a gig in Bristol than to undertake the six hour drive home to Newcastle.
 I’ll leave with one thought that really sums up our talk and Martin’s view of the world.